 ANSWER: Oculoplastic Surgeon vs General Plastic Surgeon for Eyelid Surgery

 Great question!
 Eye plastic surgery (Oculoplastic) training is specialized compared to general plastic surgery.
 This extra focused training as a specialist serves as the foundation for expertise in Cosmetic Eyelid Surgery.
 As an Oculofacial Plastic & Reconstructive Surgeon in New York, super-specializing in the eyes, I have spent much more time than a general plastic surgeon on advanced eye plastic surgery and have spent many years instructing other eye surgeons on the topic.
 A second level of expertise is based upon types of experience (training pursued after residency, the number of years spent during and after formal training on specific types of procedures, teaching others his craft, before and after photos to show).
-This video and link below is based on an article I wrote to help prospective patients make a better decision when choosing their cosmetic surgeon for blepharoplasty or any surgery for that matter.
 Hope this helps!